unahuli/top-rock-paper-scissors/README.md

 PseudoCode:

 Execute Program
+Create array to store list of valid moves.
 Create two input variables.
 One for the computer and one for the user/player.
 Generate move for computer via Math.random function.
   -Based on the result of the random function, select a rps move.